 Herefore God dealt well with the midwives : and the people multiplied and grew exceedingly And because the midwives strong. feared God, he built them houses.
-Pharao therefore charged all his people, saying: whatsoever shall be born of the male sex, ye shall cast into the river: whatsoever of the female, ye shall save alive.
-After this there went a man of the house of
+Pharao therefore charged all his people, saying: whatsoever shall be born of the male sex, ye shall cast into the river : whatsoever of the female, ye shall save alive.
+After this there went a man of the house of Levi : and took a wife of his own

-Levi; and took a wife of his own And she conceived, and bore a son; and seeing him a goodly child, hid him three months.
-And when she could hide him no longer, she took a basket made of bulrushes, and daubed it with slime and pitch: and put the little babe therein, and laid him in the sedges by the river's brink, his sister standing afar off, and taking notice what would be done.
+And she conceived, and kindred. bore a son: and seeing him a goodly child, hid him three months.
+And when she could hide him no longer, took basket made bulrushes, 37 and daubed it with slime and pitch: and put the little babe therein, and laid him in the sedges by the river's brink, his sister standing afar off, and taking notice what would be done.